Numerical analysis of Josephson junction arrays for multi-order quantum voltage steps: Introduction

 All present PJVS implementations use arrays of overdamped Josephson junctions (JJs) segmented in binary, ternary, or mixed sub-arrays, each current-driven either to the zeroth or the first quantum voltage step (positive or negative).
 The use of second-order quantum steps, either for doubling the PJVS full-scale voltage without affecting resolution or for considerably reducing the number of JJs, sub-arrays and bias lines, was proposed a few years ago and experimentally-tested with a conventional binary-divided array \cite{durandetto2018exploiting, durandetto2019non, durandetto2023recent}.
 However, the realization of a PJVS device capable of working simultaneously with maximum step order $n_\mathrm{max}>1$ deserves a dedicated study, in order to determine the best operating and physical parameters (critical current, rf-frequency and rf-power) as well as to understand the possible limitations of such unconventional standards, e.g. dissipated power, rf-power attenuation, JJs parameters uniformity, etc.

 In this work, the expected behavior of a rf-current driven overdamped JJ is first studied in the framework of the resistively-shunted junction (RSJ) model \cite{stewart1968current, mccumber1968effect} via computer simulations implemented in \textit{Python}.
 For those interested, it is worth noting that a free \textit{Python} simulator for easily generating and analyzing the current-voltage ($IV$) characteristics of an ac-biased JJ has recently been made available \cite{rahmonova2024toolkit}.
 However, this toolkit was not employed in the present study, despite sharing some similarities.
 Next, arrays of hundreds or thousands of JJs are examined, considering the variability of JJ electrical parameters, and the power attenuation of the external rf excitation.
 The objective is to identify the optimal electrical parameters and the dissipated dc and rf power levels, as well as the arrangement of the JJs on the chip, such that the current width of quantum steps up to the second or third order is simultaneously greater than a specified threshold.
+This requirement stems from the need to ease the accuracy, stability and noise demands on the system components, from the bias electronics to the cryogenic setup, thus ensuring robust voltage quantization in the presence of non-ideal experimental conditions.
 In Sec.~\ref{sec:single-jj}, a single JJ governed by the RSJ model is simulated for different values of the normalized-units parameters space.
-Afterward, conversion from normalized to absolute units and real-world effects are taken into account to obtain the expected performances of novel programmable standards, taking as basis LTS PJVS reference both \qty{70}{\giga\hertz} devices fabricated in Europe by Physikalisch-Technische Bundesanstalt (PTB) and Supracon AG \cite{bauer2022josephson, schubert2016dry} and ``low rf-frequency'' PJVSs realized in the United States (US) by the National Institute of Standards and Technologies (NIST) \cite{rufenacht2018impact, howe2014nist}.
+Afterward, conversion from normalized to absolute units and real-world effects are taken into account to obtain the expected performances of novel programmable standards, taking as basis LTS PJVS reference both \qty{70}{\giga\hertz} devices fabricated in Europe by Physikalisch-Technische Bundesanstalt (PTB) and Supracon AG \cite{bauer2022josephson, schubert2016dry} and ``low rf-frequency'' PJVSs realized in the United States (US) by the National Institute of Standards and Technology (NIST) \cite{rufenacht2018impact, howe2014nist}.
 This research also aims to support the future design and development of Programmable Josephson Voltage Standards (PJVS) that utilize high-temperature superconductors (HTS) operating at liquid nitrogen temperatures (\qty{77}{\kelvin}).
-At present, the output voltage capabilities of these systems are limited by technological challenges related to the integration of HTS JJs into a single array \cite{klushin2020present}.
+At present, the output voltage capabilities of these systems are limited by technological challenges related to the integration of several HTS JJs into a single array \cite{klushin2020present}.
 Consequently, exploring higher-order Shapiro steps in conjunction with a reduced number of bias lines presents a promising opportunity.